CoopGod/ecological-network-analysis/README.md

 - `sql_queries/future_queries/species_network_over_time.sql` would replace `sql_queries/species_network.sql` in the walk through to combine this new data we have just calculated

 ## INDIVIDUAL SPECIES COMPARISON
+Another interesting application of this research would be analyzing the relationships between the counts of different species specifically.
+Doing this with predatory-prey species might reveal some interesting patterns to be analyzed further.

+In preparation for this, I have included some queries that would help a future reseacher quickly get data for this analysis:
+- `sql_queries/future_queries/specific_species_count.sql` can be run (see the walkthrough to learn how to run this query) to generate these counts.
+The researcher must put the species they have chosen to analyze in the IN() function within the query.
+- Then, use `sqlite3 -header -csv data_analysis.db 'SELECT * FROM SpeciesCounts;' > 'generated_data/specific_counts.csv'` to generate `generated_data/specific_counts.csv` which has the required information.